-Toothless UN is enabling Assad's brutality in Syria
+Toothless UN is bowing to Assad's terror strategies in Syria

 The aid would of course be given to those who need it most - the ill, the infirm, the elderly and the young.
 But it would never reach any of its intended targets.
 A mere three days later, Assad and Russia's warplanes rained hell on Douma, and one of the targets was the warehouse wherein the precious aid was stored.
 The entire complex, including all the aid, was incinerated.